Table of Contents

 Snippet attribution: pattern derived from n8n template #5992 and the Beehiiv API docs.

-The reason operators reach for n8n over a raw script: it gives you the orchestration shell (retries, error branches, queueing) for free, and because n8n is self-hostable, the per-event cost of running this for a 50k-subscriber list is closer to “the price of a small VPS” than to a per-task Zapier bill.
-That observation is community-reported across creator-economy tutorials such as creatoreconomy.so’s n8n + AI digest walkthrough; it is not a Pondero metric.
+Why reach for n8n instead of a raw script?
+You get the orchestration shell free: retries, error branches, queueing.
+And because n8n self-hosts, the per-event cost of running this for a 50k-subscriber list looks more like a small VPS bill than a per-task Zapier invoice.
+Creator-economy tutorials report the same math, including creatoreconomy.so's n8n + AI digest walkthrough.

 3. The Make + Beehiiv pattern